hanzhe910/Similarity-Pooling-Method/README.md

 # Similarity Pooling Method
 **Dynamics and Disparities in Daily CO₂ Emissions of Global Cities in Response to Industrial Land Use Shifts**

-This repository contains the implementation of the Similarity Pooling Method as presented in our paper *"Intra-annual fluctuations in Industrial CO2 emissions during industrial land shrinkage and expansion"*.
+This repository contains the implementation of the Similarity Pooling Method as presented in our paper *"Dynamics and Disparities in Daily CO₂ Emissions of Global Cities in Response to Industrial Land Use Shifts"*.

 ## Overview